-Core Hardware in Every System
+What Core Hardware Is Found in Every System?

 A traditional electrostatic separator includes more than just a high-voltage drum.
 It also needs a reliable charging device, a controlled feed mechanism, and collection bins that keep fractions apart.
 By lining those elements in sequence, engineers transform raw feed into distinct products without the use of water, chemicals, or grinding media.